jmprusi/http-extauthz-poc/README.md

 ## TODO

-- [ ] Implement a lua script so Haproxy can authorize against the service
+- [ ] Add HTTP extAuthz support to Haproxy, so it can authorize with the OPA server.
-- [ ] Use a nicer helloworld service.
+- [ ] Use a nicer helloworld service with better logging.
+- [ ] Openresty Implementation: If authorization service is down, add the option to deny or allow the request.
+- [ ] Openresty Implementation: Allow to pass a selected list of headers (user-configurable).
+- [ ] Openresty Implementation: Allow to pass the body of the original request (user-configurable).

 ## Getting started